Why 1404 Exists

 Why It Matters

-And the advantage compounds.
+And the advantage builds on itself.
 Every month the system learns more.
 Every quarter the institutional knowledge deepens.
 After two years, the technology department knows things about your operations that no single person in your company knows.
 After five years, the gap between you and the company that didn't invest is insurmountable.

 Holden Bryce